What is P.E.T.?

 After completing P.E.T., parents learn to:

-• Use silence, acknowledgment, and door‑openers to foster communication,
+• Listen actively, using silence, acknowledgment, and door-openers to build trust

 "I first took a P.E.T. class in 2013, when I was about to become a stepmom to two awesome kids.
 P.E.T. radically changed my personal and professional life, and I'm happy to be a Certified Instructor of the course so that I can share these skills with others."